CodeArcade/System-Irrelevant/Dialogue.md

 "Hey, it's Mike from accounting.
 Do you have any plans for lunch?
 I was thinking that maybe we could check out that new italian place.
 What was it called again?
 Tony's?
 Little John's?
 I can't remember.
 Anyways, if you wanna join me, just come over to my desk.
 See ya later!"

+### McDogs

+"Hey, it's Mike from accounting.
+Before I worked here I had a pretty bad fast food job.
+The day that I quit was especially bad.
+I spent 15 minutes trying to explain to an old man that we do not sell hot dogs (McDogs as he called them) and then he threatened to report me for "withholding products from him".
+Anyways, all I wanted to say is that I'm making hot dogs later, so if you want any, scoot on over.
+See ya later pal"

 ## Bettys Dialogue

 ### Betty is checking in